Frances Gifford: Car accident

 On December 31, 1947, the 27 year old Gifford was almost killed in a car accident, receiving a fractured and cut nose and other head injuries.
 A film executive with her received a compound fracture of a leg.
 The event sidelined Gifford's career and caused a sharp decline in her health.
 She began to lose confidence in her abilities and found it difficult to come back to films.

 Attempted comeback

 Losing her contract with MGM, she attempted a comeback in two early 1950s films, Frank Capra's Riding High (1950) with Bing Crosby and Sky Commando (1953) with Dan Duryea.
 During the 1950s, her mental and physical health declined to the point where she was placed into Camarillo State Mental Hospital in 1958.
 She spent almost the entire next 25 years in and out of various institutions.

 Latter years

 In 1983 film magazine journalist Richard S. Fisher tracked Gifford down and found that she had apparently recovered and lately been volunteering at the Pasadena, California, City Library.

-Gifford was of the Roman Catholic faith.

 Gifford spent her final years in quiet obscurity and died of emphysema on January 22nd, 1994, in a convalescent center in Pasadena at the age of 73.
 Her cremains are interred at Holy Cross Cemetery in Culver City, California.